Answers To Common Concerns

 Will I have to attend mediation?

-Under the Illinois Supreme Court rules, all parties to cases involving disputes over allocation of parental responsibilities (formally known as custody and visitation) are required to attend mediation, including cases in Madison County and St. Clair County.
+Under the Illinois Supreme Court rules, all parties to cases involving disputes over allocation of parental responsibilities (formally known as custody and visitation) are required to attend mediation, including cases in Madison County, St. Clair County and Bond County.

 Financial issues do not have to be mediated.
 However, parties are permitted to agree to mediate financial issues, including maintenance (spousal support), child support, and division of property and debts.

 How is child support calculated in Illinois?